Official Cash Rate

 Population

-At the state and territory level, demographic shifts vary significantly.
-New South Wales, Victoria, and Queensland continue to attract the largest shares of the population, with NSW reaching 8.51 million, Victoria 7.01 million, and Queensland 5.61 million.
-Growth in these states is largely concentrated in urban areas—Melbourne and Brisbane both recorded a 2.7% population increase in 2024.
-This urban expansion is expected to drive higher demand for residential and commercial property, boosting credit activity, particularly in real estate financing and infrastructure projects.
+Population dynamics vary significantly across states and territories.
+New South Wales, Victoria, and Queensland remain the most populous, with NSW at 8.58 million, Victoria at 7.05 million, and Queensland at 5.65 million.
+Growth in these states is concentrated in major urban centres: Melbourne and Brisbane each recorded a 2.7% increase in 2024, underscoring the ongoing urbanisation trend.
+This surge is expected to fuel demand for residential and commercial property, stimulating credit activity, particularly in real estate financing and infrastructure development.

 Employment